magarena/magarena/release/README.txt

 - show unimplemented card image in color on mouse over in card explorer

-- add watermark to card image to indicate card is transformable in CardViewer
+- show watermark on card image to indicate card is transformable

-- add Korean to card text combo in download images dialog.
+- add Korean to card text combo in download images dialog

 - update card images to SOI release